luislaugga/FieldKit/README.md

 FieldKit contains a set of custom text fields for iOS:

-* *LATextField* is similar to UITextField
+* *FKTextField* is similar to UITextField
-* *LATokenField* is similar to NSTokenField in AppKit but adapted to iOS/Touch Interaction
+* *FKTokenField* is similar to NSTokenField in AppKit but adapted to iOS/Touch Interaction
-* *LAScrollField* adds multiple lines and scrolling to *LATextField*
+* *FKScrollField* adds multiple lines and scrolling to *FKTextField*

 Requirements
 -------------